addinseptyan/progate-weather-app/README.md

 - React Native: A framework for building native apps using React.
 - OpenWeatherMap API: Provides weather data.
 - Axios: HTTP client for making requests.
-- React Navigation: Routing and navigation in React Native apps.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.